-The third and final week-long intensive in the program is scheduled in the spring, May 15-20, 2022.
+The third and final week-long intensive in the program is scheduled in the fall, September 17-22, 2023.
 Registration for this final session will be available soon.
 A certificate of completion will be awarded upon completion of the entire program, which include these three week-long sessions and the required course work.

 Check-in begins at 3pm.
 A gathering will be held after dinner.